-This Agreement shall commence upon full execution of the Agreement and terminate on June 30, 2018, with the possibility of two one-year extensions.
+This Agreement shall commence upon full execution of the Agreement and terminate on June 30, 2021, with the possibility of two one-year extensions.
 MPS will determine whether such extensions are requested based on the performance metrics below.
 Each criterion will be ranked by appropriate MPS staff on a 1-10 scale.
 A total score of 85% of the points will be considered passing; but does not guarantee extension.
 A score between 70-84% will require specific action plans to be developed and approved by MPS prior to any extension.
 A score equal to or below 69% is a failure and no extension will be considered.

-Title IA and Title IIA Performance Metrics Title IA students will meet or beat the expected outcome measures for reading and/or math.
+Title IA and Title IIA Performance Metrics Points Title IA students will meet or beat the expected outcome measures for reading and/or math.
 10 At least 95% of students that received Title IA services for 5 months or more will have a pre and post assessment for the required reading and/or math assessment (currently STAR).
 10 Title IA enrolled students at each school will have at least 87% attendance rate in Title services.
-10 No more than 50% of Title IA instructional allocations by school will be spent before final allocations is provided.
+10 No more than 50% of Title IA allocations by school will be spent before final allocations are provided.
 No more than 50% of Title IIA professional developments allocations by school will be spent before final allocations are provided.
 Provider will not exceed the amount set aside for materials allocation in Title II.
 Provider will not exceed the final Title IA amounts set aside by school for instruction.
 Provider will not exceed the final Title IIA amounts set aside by school for professional development.
-10 Completed invoices and supporting documentation are submitted by the 15 th of each month (Title IA/IIA).
-10 Title IA instructional services begin at each school in September or earlier.
+10 Completed invoices and accurate supporting documentation are submitted by the 15th of each month 10

+(Title IA/IIA).
+Title IA instructional services will begin at each school in September or earlier (for early start 10 school).
 A provider that does not start services on time may have the school reassigned to another provider.
-Provider will maintain 100% 10 of their schools.
-25,00.00 Title I monthly exception reports by school will be submitted with the invoice documenting at least the following issues: class sizes, hiring teachers, teacher certification, and instructional start up.
-10 Accurate reports with back up documentation will be submitted by due date (e.g., attendance, inventory, demographic).
-10 A Provider has not had a major Title IA/IIA audit finding (e.g., one that causes a financial restatement) or a minor finding that was repeated for the third year.
+Contractor will maintain 100% of their schools.
+Title I monthly reconciliation reports by school will be submitted with the invoice documenting at 10 least the following issues: class sizes, hiring teachers, teacher certification, teacher absences, school closures, and instructional start up.
+Accurate reports with back up documentation will be submitted by due date (e.g., attendance, 10 inventory, demographic).
+A Provider has not had a major Title IA/IIA audit finding (e.g., one that causes a financial 10 restatement) or any that were repeated for the third year.
 If no audit is required, then provider has not had any significant inconsistencies in the financial reports required under the contract.
-10 Only Title IA students, their parents and their teachers will be served with Title IA funds.
+Only Title IA students, their parents and their teachers will be served with Title IA funds.
 10 Total 100